DIDSR/RAMAC/README.md

-# RALMAC
+Registration-based Automated Lesion Matching and Correspondence (RALMAC) is a tool for identify corresponding regions of interest in imaging data from large longitudinal imaging studies.

-Registration-based Automated Lesion Matching and Correspondence
+It is originally developed as part of the FDA-Novartis collaboration.

-Subrata Mukherjee, Qian Cao
+#####

 inside repository root/RALMAC: